Eve's Bayou: Plot

 Cisely later confides in Eve the secret behind her strange mood.
 She tells her that one night, after their parents had a vicious argument, Cisely went to comfort her father and he, while drunk, attempted to molest her.
 Enraged, Eve seeks out Elzora to commission a voodoo spell to put a fatal curse on her father.
 While on her way to visit the witch, Eve runs into Lenny Mereaux and questions him about his teaching job that keeps him away from home.
-In the conversation, she alludes to a possible tryst between his wife, Matty, and her father.
+In the conversation, she alludes to a possible tryst between his wife Matty and her father.

-When Eve finally arrives to Elzora's home, she finds her to be not as scary as she expected but rather normal instead.
+When Eve finally gets to Elzora's home, she finds her to be not as scary as she expected but rather normal instead.
 While her expectation is to receive a voodoo doll of her father, she is simply told that the curse has been placed per her request.
 With regret, and in an attempt to save her father, Eve rushes to bring him home after finding him in a bar chatting with Matty Mereaux.
 At the same time, a drunken Lenny arrives to take Matty home.
 After a confrontation, Lenny and Matty leave the bar, and Lenny tells Louis that he will kill him if he talks to Matty again.
 After Louis says goodbye to Matty, Lenny shoots and kills Louis.

-After her father's funeral, Eve soon finds a letter which her father wrote to Mozelle, disputing the accusations.
+After her father's funeral, Eve finds a letter which her father wrote to Mozelle, disputing the accusations.
 In it, he claims that Cisely had come to him that night and kissed him, first as a daughter and then as a lover.
 In his drunken state, he reacted violently, slapping her and pushing her to the ground, which made her angry with him.
 Eve confronts Cisely and uses her second sight to discover what really happened.
 It ends with the sisters holding hands, gazing at the sunset.